aquasecurity/starboard/docs/operator/getting-started.md

     deployment descriptor.
 This is useful to identify vulnerabilities that impact only the running workloads.

 !!! tip
+    If you only want the latest ReplicaSet in your Deployment to be scanned for config audit, you can set the value of the `OPERATOR_CONFIG_AUDIT_SCANNER_SCAN_ONLY_CURRENT_REVISIONS` environment variable to `true` in the operator's deployment descriptor.
+This is useful to identify config issues that impact only the running workloads.

+!!! tip
     You can get and describe `vulnerabilityreports` and `configauditreports` as built-in Kubernetes objects:
     ```
     kubectl get vulnerabilityreport replicaset-nginx-5fbc65fff-nginx -o json